kfkhalili/alasas-app/mobile_app/README.md

-# Al-Asas - Quran Study Mobile App
+# Alasas - Quran Study Mobile App

-Al-Asas is a Flutter-based mobile application designed to help users deepen their knowledge and memorization of the Quran through a series of interactive quizzes.
+Alasas is a Flutter-based mobile application designed to help users deepen their knowledge and memorization of the Quran through a series of interactive quizzes.
 The app connects to a Supabase backend to fetch quiz data and provides a clean, user-friendly interface for an engaging learning experience.

 ## Features

 - **Multiple Quiz Modes**: Test your knowledge with various quiz formats, including:
   - **Meaning Match**: Match a verse to its English translation.
   - **Verse Location**: Identify the surah and verse number of a given verse.
   - **Sequence Recall**: Determine the next verse in a sequence.
   - **Concept Check**: Connect a Quranic concept to its corresponding verse.
   - **Verse Endings**: Test your knowledge of verse endings (diacritics).
 - **Surah Selection**: Choose any surah of the Quran to focus your study session.
 - **Interactive Quiz Interface**: A smooth and responsive UI for answering questions.
 - **Results and Review**: Get immediate feedback on your score and review your answers to learn from mistakes.
 - **Dynamic Theming**: Supports both light and dark modes based on your system settings.
 - **Supabase Integration**: Powered by a Supabase backend for generating quizzes and managing data.

 ## Getting Started